PMajerczyk/DIY-RC-MobileRobot/Pico/README.md

 # DIY RC Mobile Robot / Pico

-<br> Raspberry Pi Pico RP2040 takes data from Joysticks and sends it by HC-05 Bluetooth module.
+<br> Raspberry Pi Pico RP2040 takes data from Joysticks and sends it by HC-05 Bluetooth module <br>
 Remote controller is powered by 3.7V from Li-Pol battery <br><br>

 ## Wiring diagram: